 03 of 06

 If you want to create a well-defined edging, concrete might be the way to go.
 It helps retain paving but also serves as a mowing strip next to a lawn.
-How it's built: pour concrete into forms or molds (pictured, available on Amazon), then screed flush with the top of the forms, making sure edging is even with the paved surface.
+How it's built: pour concrete into forms or molds (pictured), then screed flush with the top of the forms, making sure edging is even with the paved surface.
 Concrete can be left smooth or given some kind of finish, like salt, aggregate, seeded-aggregate, travertine, stamping or tooling, along with tints and colors.

 04 of 06